-Lisa completed her four year graduate education at Southwest Acupuncture College where she had training in the five branches of Oriental Medicine: Acupuncture, Theory, Biomedicine, Chinese Herbal Medicine, and Asian Bodywork.
+Lisa completed her four year graduate education at Southwest Acupuncture College which included over 3,300 hours of training in the five branches of Oriental Medicine.
 She is a designated Diplomate of Oriental Medicine by the National Committee for the Certification of Acupuncture and Oriental Medicine (NCCAOM) and is a licensed acupuncturist in the state of Colorado.

 Lisa has advanced clinical training in the treatment of addiction and trauma, mental health, sports medicine, women’s health, NAET allergy elimination and is a NADA trained addictions specialist.
 Treatment may also include adjunctive therapies such as auriculotherapy, nutrition and lifestyle recommendations, cupping, electrical stimulation, Tuina and Shiatsu.
 Lisa is also a certified Satori lifestyle coach.
 She has a Bachelor of Science in psychology and communications and has over eight years of experience working as a counselor.

 Lisa specializes in teaching people about the connection between their physical health, their emotions and mental state, and their history.
 She has specialized training in pulse diagnosis and treats the root of imbalance causing the chief complaint (why people seek treatment).